-It used to be confined to desktops and laptops but now, more than ever, mobile gadgets such as our smartphones and tablets, are being targeted with viruses, trojans, malware, spyware, ransomware, adware - just about any type of "ware" cybercrooks can think of.
+It used to be confined to desktops and laptops.
+But now, more than ever, mobile gadgets are being targeted with viruses, trojans, malware, spyware, ransomware, and adware.
+Just about any type of "ware" cybercrooks can think of.

 Android gadgets, in particular, are more vulnerable to these kinds of attacks because users can set them up to install third-party apps directly from the internet and not vetted by the Google Play Store.

-Although Android gadgets are primary targets, this doesn't mean Apple gadgets are completely safe from attacks.
+Although Android gadgets continue to be the reigning primary targets, this doesn't mean Apple gadgets are completely safe from attacks.
 Although uncommon compared to Android malware, hackers also constantly search for holes and exploits to infiltrate iOS gadgets.

-Just last year, a major iOS security hole was found that could allow an attacker to take control of an iPhone with just a single text.
+Just this year, certain iPhone apps were found to be linked to a malware server.
 Apple issues security updates to close holes as they are discovered but this illustrates that iPhones and iPads are not immune to malware attacks.